 This post uses affiliate links.
 Thank you for supporting my site!

-If you are short on time – the top 10 things to do in Caithness Scotland
+Top 10 things to do in Caithness Scotland

 - Climb down the Whaligoe Steps to Whaligoe Haven Harbour – climb down 250 metres of sea cliffs to reach the tiny Whaligoe Haven which once supported 14 herring boats.
-Watch out for the weather – descending the 365 steps into sea haar can feel very spooky indeed.

 - Visit the Castle of Mey – more a palace than a castle, the Castle of Mey was purchased by the Queen Mother in 1952.
 The castle has lovely gardens and homely rooms – the castle was used by the Queen Mum as her holiday home!